 The class action lawsuit by three Kona coffee farmers claims that larger retailers including Amazon, Costco, Safeway, and Kroger have been selling 19 different brands of coffee that have been mislabeled as Kona.
-They claim that they can prove through scientific tests that the coffees being sold did not originate in Kona.
-They claim that you can detect the origin of even roasted coffee beans by the amount of certain chemical elements in the beans.
-They are using a system that Columbia has used for years to keep counterfeit Columbian coffee off of store shelves.
+The Plaintiffs claim that they can prove through scientific tests that the coffees being sold did not originate in Kona.
+They say that you can detect the origin of even roasted coffee beans by the amount of certain chemical elements in the beans.
+One of the Defendants attempted to have the case dismissed but the judge refused.

 How to make sure you are buying real Kona coffee:

 Buy Farm Direct